-Prerequisite: PSYCH 1A and STAT 1
+Prerequisite: Satisfactory completion of: PSYCH 1A and STAT 1

 This course covers the many research designs and methods in psychology, including descriptive, associative, and causal claims.
 The various instrumentation, collection procedures, data collection and analysis, and reporting procedures are also examined.
 Research methods and design will be surveyed from a wide section of psychological fields.
 (L,C)